Shreylawang/Progress-Journal/readme.md

 ### Day 12
  `03 Dec 21`
 - Reduce the container width UI of "Add Books" Page
+- Add CSS to "Login page"

+### Day 13
+ `04 Dec 21`
+- Create HTML structure of the "Signup Page"
-- Add CSS to Login page
+- Add CSS to the "Signup Page"